sindresorhus/open/readme.md

 Type: `boolean`\
 Default: `false`

-Open a new instance of the application(s) even if one is already running.
+Open a new instance of the app even it's already running.

-On other platforms, this is always to open a new instance.
+For other platforms, this value is always to be true.

 ##### app